synnaxlabs/synnax/client/ts/api/client.api.md

     type: string;
 }

+// Warning: (ae-missing-release-tag) "Authority" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export const Authority: typeof control_2.Authority;

+// Warning: (ae-missing-release-tag) "Authority" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Authority" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Authority_2 = control_2.Authority;

 // @public (undocumented)
 const Authority_2: typeof control_2.Authority;

+// Warning: (ae-missing-release-tag) "AUTO_SPAN" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const AUTO_SPAN: TimeSpan;

+// Warning: (ae-missing-release-tag) "BuiltinOntologyType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const BuiltinOntologyType: ResourceType;

+// Warning: (ae-missing-release-tag) "CacheRetriever" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 class CacheRetriever implements Retriever {
     constructor(wrapped: Retriever);